Wednesday 28 December 2022

 After the accident I love that Frederick admits he knew Louisa was infatuated and he did nothing to discourage her and that he believes he led her to believe he was a person who would catch her.
 It makes more sense that he would feel responsible for her behavior since he seems to have led her on more in this version and she seems less wild and willful in general.

 When she finally is told that Frederick is engaged we get this scene of her crying in the bath, telling us, "I've always imagined myself confronting this moment with grace.
 I would astonish myself and others with my quiet dignity, my ability to endure.
 Statues would be erected in my name.
 In memory of Anne Elliot who suffered cosmic loss yet really held it together quite impressively."
-But the sad part is that the Anne Elliot from Austen's Persuasion really did and we loved her for it and this Anne does not confront it with grace or quiet dignity.
+But the sad part is that the Anne Elliot from Austen's Persuasion really did and we loved her for it and this Anne does not confront anything with grace or quiet dignity.
 She is loud and drunk and rude and talks to camera throughout it all.
 We almost don't feel sorry for her, because her own rude behavior has driven Frederick away.
-In the book, and in every other adaptation I've seen Anne does face all of this hardship with quiet grace and dignity.
-In this version she's a drunk and it's really sad.
+In the book, and in every other adaptation I've seen Anne does face all of this hardship with quiet grace and dignity, while she has no opportunity to talk with the man she still loves privately and must endure watching him pursue another.
+In this version Anne's an inebriated rude woman responsible for her own sad fate by driving away the man she still loves with bad communication and behavior while she is given many opportunities to tell him how she feels.

 But I do like the ending though.
 I like that Captain Harville lets her know that Benwick and Louisa are engaged.
 I love that she reads Frederick's letter, since it's such a lovely letter, and that she runs to find him (and it doesn't take her five minutes to get there, sorry 2007).
 "I have thought many times about how to tell you this, but the pain of love unrequited rendered me silent.
 Tell me not that I am too late.
 My love for you has never faltered."
 The way they embrace is so lovely.
 With relief and disbelief and happiness and the way you feel when you finally come home after such a long absence.
 The song at the end is hauntingly beautiful and lovely.
 And I adore the last scene of Frederick and Anne on the cliff, reunited at last.